EXO The War

-Thanks to my long summers in Texas and Tennessee, when I think of summer I think of the sticky humidity causing mosquitos to be drawn to you and the loud cicadas that never shut up.
+Thanks to my long summers in Texas and Tennessee, when I think of summer I think of the sticky humidity drawing mosquitos to you and the loud cicadas that never shut up.
 But I also think of walking into Target after being in the 100 degree weather and having the ice cold wall of air conditioner hit you in the face — like an oasis of sorts.
 EXO’s new album, “The War,” is their 4th full length album and it is every bit like a refreshing drink of ice water after doing an hour of crossfit in the summer heat (trust me).

 If you don’t know, EXO is a Korean pop band with nine members.
 Unfortunately, only eight worked on this album because the ninth, Lay, remained in his home country, China, in order to keep up with his acting schedule and solo work.
 I would dare to say every EXO fan is disappointed Lay wasn’t involved, but it’s obvious EXO tried to make up for it by dropping their best album to date.